 An integrated network of streets, sidewalks, and open spaces are provided throughout the site.
 The street network will eventually be dedicated to and operated by the City of Bowie.
-The proposed clubhouse complex and abutting open space areas, trails, and water feature provide a centrally located civic space, and the proposed section of the master-planned Collington Branch Trail, as shown on DSP-05042-02, will provide a linear public space for walking and bicycling through the South Lake development.
+The proposed clubhouse complex and abutting open space areas, trails, and water feature provide a centrally located civic space, and the proposed section of the master-planned Collington Branch Trail will provide a linear public space for walking and bicycling through the South Lake development.